Consumerism booms as Cambodia embraces once-forbidden capitalism

 Today's capitalist Cambodia, with an economy that averaged 8.1 percent growth from 2000-2012 and expanded 7.4 percent last year, according to the World Bank, is a far cry from what the Khmer Rouge envisioned when it abolished money and property ownership, executed entrepreneurs and blew up the central bank.

-Forty years after the population of Phnom Penh were emptied into labour camps, the city is swelling, with malls, office towers, hotels and fast-food chains popping up rapidly.
+Forty years after the population of Phnom Penh were emptied into labor camps, the city is swelling, with malls, office towers, hotels and fast-food chains popping up rapidly.

 Modern SUVs, and even the occasional Lamborghini or Porsche, cruise its once potholed streets.